NervanaSystems/ngraph/doc/sphinx/source/introduction.rst

 rely on better methods to accelerate the performance of deep learning workloads.
 As :abbr:`Deep Learning (DL)` models become more complex, and as the volume of data those models are expected to handle increases rapidly, the deployment of scalable AI solutions becomes a greater challenge.

 Today, two standard approaches to accelerate deep learning performance are:

 #. **Design hardware solutions dedicated to deep learning computation** -- Many
-   companies, ranging from startups to established manufacturers such as Intel, are actively developing :abbr:`Application Specific Integrated Circuits (ASICs)` to accelerate the performance of deep learning for both training and inference.
+   companies, ranging from startups to established manufacturers such as Intel, are actively developing :abbr:`Application Specific Integrated Circuits (ASICs)` to accelerate the performance of deep learning for either training and inference.
+The Intel® Nervana™ Neural Network Processor™ (NNP) is one such :abbr:`ASIC (Application-Specific Integrated Circuit)`.

 #. **Optimize software to accelerate performance** -- nGraph Compiler, an
-   open-source deep learning compiler, is Intel's solution to deliver performance via software optimization. nGraph provides developers with a way to accelerate workloads via software and to provide a significant increase in performance for standard hardware targets such as CPUs and GPUs.
+   open-source deep learning compiler, is Intel's solution to deliver performance via software optimization. nGraph provides developers with a way to accelerate workloads via software and with a significant increase in performance for standard hardware targets such as CPUs and GPUs.
 For deploying scalable AI solutions, nGraph uses kernel libraries, a popular and effective method to improve deep learning performance.
 Where